Queeno11/Data-Portal-Brief-Generator/HC_1page_design.knit.md

 \vspace{-0.75mm}

-* **Children who are developmentally on track.** In 2023, **31%** of children (ages 36-59 months) were developmentally on track in health, learning and psychosocial well-being.
-The indicator is lower than the regional average.
+* **Neonatal mortality rate.** The neonatal mortality rate is **13** per 1,000 live births (2023), compared to 15 in 2018.
+The indicator is higher than the regional average.
-* **Neonatal mortality rate.** The neonatal mortality rate is **34** per 1,000 live births (2023), compared to 39 in 2018.
-The indicator is above the regional average.
+* **Pre-primary school gross enrollment ratio.** The pre-primary school gross enrollment ratio is **64%**  (by the official age) (2021), compared to 85% in 2019.
+The indicator is below the regional average.
-* **Minimum meal frequency.** The share of children ages 6-23 months who regularly consume an age-appropriate meal is **34%** (2022), compared to 49% in 2015.
-The indicator is lower than the regional average.
+* **DTP vaccination rate, third dose.** In 2023, **96%** of infants received the third dose of the diphtheria, tetanus and pertussis vaccine, compared to 99% in 2018.
+The indicator is higher than the regional average.

 \vspace{-6.5mm}